-Combine the flour, sugar, baking powder, and spices in a large mixing bowl and whisk together.
+- Add the flour, sugar, baking powder, and spices to the bowl.

-Add the non-dairy milk, vinegar, unsweetened applesauce, vanilla, and vegan buttery spread and mix until combined.
+- Add the water, vinegar, and vanilla, and mix until combined.

-Bake at 350 degrees for about 10-12 minutes.
+- Bake at 350 degrees F for about 10-12 minutes.
 Let cool somewhat before removing from the pan.

 - To remove the donuts from the pan, just turn the donut pan over onto a cookie sheet or tray, and tap the bottom of the pan until the donuts release.

 - Dip each donut into the cinnamon sugar mixture.
 Enjoy!